Nuestra Comunidad Sana, or “Our Healthy Community,” provides services to the Columbia Gorge Latino community.

 Mid Columbia Health Equity Advocates helps Latino community members learn to address community concerns including wellness, recreation, mental health and education issues.
 This program results in higher participation in County Planning Commission, School Board and Hospital Board meetings.
 By building on the strengths and natural leadership of local Latinos, these projects improve their quality of life.

-Health promotion programs like Pasos a Salud/Steps to Wellness, offer support groups, outreach and education about breast cancer, diabetes, obesity, and HIV/AIDS.
+Health promotion programs like Pasos a Salud/Steps to Wellness offer support groups, outreach and education about diabetes and obesity.
 We also help people in a variety of ways with their health care needs.

 Promoviendo Prosperidad/Promoting Prosperity provides business start up and development services to Latino business owners and entrepreneurs.